TSNoble/aptly-s3-poc/README.md

 ### Security Principles

-- Only the GitHub runner for this repository may perform deployments to the Development account
+- Only the GitHub runner for this repository may perform deployments.
-- Only the Github runner for this repository may publish new snapshots to the Development account
+- Only the Github runner for this repository may publish new snapshots.
-- Only the Github runner for this repository may modify the package signing key-pair
+- Only the Github runner for this repository may modify the package signing key-pair.
-- Github runners may download packages from the repository provided they are permitted to assume the read-only role
+- Github runners may download packages provided they are permitted to assume the read-only role
-- Developers may download packages from the repository provided they are a member of the read-only group
+- Developers may download packages provided they are a member of the read-only group

 ## Developer Guide